Patient data breaches can strike anywhere: Make sure you’re prepared for them all

-The threats of ransomware and cybercrime strike fear into the hearts of healthcare organizations across the globe.
+The threats of ransomware and cybercrime strike fear into the hearts of healthcare organisations across the globe.
 And with good reason.
 The Hive ransomware group, alone, targeted over 1,500 victims in over 80 countries before they were infiltrated by the FBI.
-But data breaches don’t just originate with criminal organizations seeking millions through fraud and extortion.
+But data breaches don’t just originate with criminal organisations seeking millions through fraud and extortion.

 Third-party data breaches

 It’s nearly impossible to do business today without engaging at least one third-party service provider.
 And giving access to any third-party vendor creates a point of vulnerability that must be secured.

 But what happens when a third-party vendor is hit with a cyberattack?
 Broward Health, a healthcare system in Florida, recently found out that it can have huge downstream effects.

 Broward Health experienced a data breach when a bad actor gained unauthorised access to their network through a third-party medical provider.
 The personally identifiable information (PII) exposed included names, dates of birth, financial information, phone numbers, email addresses, Social Security numbers, insurance information, driver’s license numbers, and medical records – including medical histories, diagnoses, and treatments.

 The healthcare system investigated and does not believe the data was misused.
 However, they did implement an enterprise-wide password reset and enhanced security measures that included multifactor authentication for all users.
 They also offered free identity theft services to the 1,357,879 individuals impacted.